 Jonah Peretz-Lange is the Manager of Curriculum Design (he/him/his), responsible for maintaining and designing curriculum for our family, teen, and pre-teen programs.
 Jonah is passionate about creating engaging resources based on pedagogical best practices and situated within our trove of tradition.
 He is a former day school, b’nei mitzvah, and summer program educator, having taught grades 5-12 in a variety of settings in Boston and New York City, as well as a Talmud tutor for adults.
 He has learned at Yeshivat Hadar in NYC and Pardes in Jerusalem, and earned his master’s of Jewish Education at Hebrew College.
 Jonah lives in the Hudson Valley where he spends his free time writing, gardening, reading Llama Llama books to his toddler, and mediating conflicts between his two cats.

-Rachael Perice is a Foundations Relations Manager (she/her/hers) who helps build impactful relationships between Moving Traditions and its generous foundation supporters.
-Rachael believes that when people are empowered to be their best selves at a young age, the world’s future will be brighter and more beautiful.
-She is a 10+ year professional with communications and development experience in for-profit and not-for-profit organizations.
-In 2011, Rachael won a Gracie Allen Award for her radio interview with Miss America 2010, Caressa Cameron, and launched the podcasting program at Reconstructing Judaism.
-She holds a BA in Radio/Television/Film Production and an MA in Public Relations from Rowan University.
-In her spare time, Rachael is studying for her MBA, and satisfies her insatiable curiosity by rotating through multiple hobbies such as New York Times crossword puzzles, hiking in state parks, crocheting kippot, knitting blankets, and reading anything with a good story.
-She lives with her husband and adoring cat in southern New Jersey.
+Rachael Perice (she/her/hers) is a Foundations Relations Manager who helps build impactful relationships between Moving Traditions and its generous foundation supporters.
+Rachael believes that when people are empowered to be their best selves at a young age, their potential to do good is limitless.
+She is a 10+ year communications and development professional and is excited to take on organizational puzzles.
+Rachael won a Gracie Allen Award for her radio interview with Miss America 2010, Caressa Cameron, and built the podcasting program at Reconstructing Judaism.
+She holds an MBA with a specialization in Innovation and Entrepreneurship from Temple University’s Fox School of Business, an MA in Public Relations and a BA in Radio/Television/Film Production from Rowan University.
+When she and her husband are not chasing after their toddler, Rachael is exploring West Hollywood, CA coffee shops, sweating through a yoga or Pilates workout, solving NYT puzzles, reading anything she can find, or writing.

-Zoë Shannon (she/her/hers) serves as the New Jersey Regional Manager, dedicated to cultivating and sustaining meaningful relationships with our Metrowest partners.
-A graduate of Binghamton University, Zoë’s journey includes serving with City Year New York, studying Arabic in Morocco, and working at a Holocaust memorial site in Germany through the Congress-Bundestag Exchange.
+Zoë Shannon (she/her/hers) serves as the New Jersey Regional Manager, dedicated to cultivating and sustaining meaningful relationships with our New Jersey partners.
+A graduate of Binghamton University, Zoë’s journey includes serving with City Year New York, studying Arabic in Morocco, and working at a Holocaust memorial site in Germany.
 Despite these experiences being seemingly disparate, Zoë sees them as interconnected reminders of the significance of serving the Jewish community.
 For her, repairing the world (tikkun olam) starts at home, wherever that may be.
-Beyond her professional commitments, Zoë enjoys creating culinary chaos in her own or her loved ones’ kitchens with her spoiled dog-child, Goose.
-Outside of dog-mom, her proudest identity is as the ‘weird aunt,’ endearing herself to four cherubic, chaotic, and immensely loved children.
+Beyond her professional commitment, Zoë’s favorite role is as ‘Tante’ to an abundance of immensely loved children.

 Stacy Shapiro is the Northeast Regional Director (she/her/hers) who loves engaging with current and prospective partners to advance our work.
 Stacy believes that helping teens thrive is inspiring work.
 She has been a Rosh Hodesh leader for over 10 years, has used B-Mitzvah and Kulam in her work with teens and has started Tzelem groups, for LGBTQ+ and gender-expansive teens, in NY and MA.
 Stacy has the title of Reform Jewish Educator from ARJE, has served as faculty at several Reform Jewish camps and has been involved in Jewish leadership since High School.
 She holds a BA in Psychology from Brandeis University, an MS in Social Work from Columbia University, and an MA in Jewish Education from Hebrew Union College-Jewish Institute of Religion.
 Stacy loves reading, baking challah, and planning beach vacations.
 She lives in Yorktown, NY with her husband and has two remarkable adult children.